amoe/allen-moronuki/allen_moronuki_notes.md

 they talk about randomRIO.
 You can use randomRIO on the command line.
 As Integer has an instance for type class Random, it can be used as a bounds specifier.
 Not sure how this works with Num.

+a type alias FilePath = String exists.

+<- is sugar to remove the IO.  return wraps it back inside the monad.

 # 2020-01-21